Akame1981/SecureChat/README.md

 SOON

 ---
-# 🔒 SecureChat Roadmap
+# 🕵️ Whispr Roadmap

-This roadmap outlines the upcoming updates and planned features for **SecureChat**.
+This roadmap outlines the upcoming updates and planned features for **Whispr**.

 ---